codeinthehole/codeinthehole/README.md

 ## About me
-I'm the Head of Software Engineering at Octopus Energy.
+I'm the Head of Software Engineering at [Octopus Energy](https://octopus.energy/).

+I used to maintain several open-source projects but I less open-source work these days.
+I'm the original author of [`django-oscar`](https://github.com/django-oscar/django-oscar) although I'm not active in the project any more.
 ## Latest blog posts
 - [A Vim mapping for opening virtualenv files](https://codeinthehole.com/tips/a-vim-mapping-for-opening-virtualenv-files/) - 2020-11-16
 - [Setting up a 2020 MacBook Pro for Python development](https://codeinthehole.com/guides/settings-up-a-2020-macbook-for-python-development/) - 2020-07-18